djangofan/WebDriverTestingTemplate/README.md

   </tr>
   <tr>
     <th>Logging</th>
-    <td>Will log output to build/test-output directory in project.</td>
+    <td>Will log output to build/test-output directory in project.
+Also, logs test output<br/>
+    to console and to a file, configured by a log4j.properties file.</td>
   </tr>
   <tr>
     <th>Page Object design <br/>pattern</th>